Fractal Images as Number Sequences I An Introduction: Examples

 \subsection{Hilbert's original curve}

-In this section, we study one of the oldest and most famous fractals, the curve Hilbert presented in his two-page paper \cite{Hilbert}, with the drawing he depicted (\Cref{fig:hilbert}) as the primary explanation.
+In this subsection, we study one of the oldest and most famous fractals, the curve Hilbert presented in his two-page paper \cite{Hilbert}, with the drawing he depicted and we redrew in \cref{fig:hilbert}, as the primary explanation.

-We propose a new and thorough way of generating the fractal sequence that we discussed in the introduction.
-The Hilbert approximants lie on the square grid, as shown in \Cref{fig:sqrgrd}.
+We propose a new and thorough way of generating the fractal sequence discussed in the introduction.
+The Hilbert approximants are part of the square grid, as shown in the left drawing of \cref{fig:triangulargrid1}.
+We make some preparations first, by enhancing the Hilbert $k$-approximant into two versions, both with an extra edge after the exit, one, H$'_k$, in the direction of the orientation\footnote{~Remember that the orientation of $k$-approximant, or $k$-curve, is the direction from entry to exit.}; the other one, $'$H$_k$, with the extra edge orthogonal to that orientation, see \cref{fig:hilbert4b}.